Supercharge your PowerPoint productivity with

 In PowerPoint 2003 and previous:

-These settings will give the user a similar warning when they install a PPA or PPAM add-in in PowerPoint but will permit the add-in to load and run afterwards with no further warnings.
+These settings will give users a similar warning message when they install a PPA or PPAM add-in in PowerPoint but once they OK the message, the add-in will load.
+From then on, there will be no more warning messages.

 Other security measures